 Cocoa, Melbourne and Palm Bay: Monday - Thrusday, 8 AM – 7PM

 Titusville: Monday - Wednesday, 8 AM - 5:30 PM and Thursday, 8 AM - 7 PM

-EFSC Advisors are assisting students via email or through Live Chat with an Advisor (Monday - Thursday, 8 AM - 7 PM).
+EFSC Advisors are assisting students via email or through Live Chat with an Advisor Monday - Thursday, 8 AM to 7 PM.

-Limited on-campus advising services are available starting August 3 by prior appointment only, with facial coverings and social distancing requirements in place.
+Limited on-campus advising services are available by prior appointment only, with facial coverings and social distancing requirements in place.

 Current and accepted first-time college students can schedule an appointment with their assigned advisor after logging in to the myEFSC Student Services Portal, by looking for the blue heading that says and using the info in that area to make the advising appointment.
 Current students can also find their assigned advisor directly through the contact information in myGPS, EFSC's web-based academic-advising and degree audit tool.
 For your safety and convenience, advising appointments will typically be conducted virtually either by phone, Microsoft Teams meeting or email.
 On campus appointments will be offered on a very limited basis.
 After making an appointment, you will be contacted through your Titan email account approximately 1-3 business days in advance of the appointment to confirm it and to determine the best method for your advising session.

 Prospective students can contact campus advising offices by either using the emails below, calling 321-632-1111

 or by using the Live Chat option, Monday - Thursday, 8 AM - 7 PM.
 Any of those methods can be used to ask questions

 or discuss how to make an appointment if needed.
 Most appointments will be held virtually